 - Written Assignments

 - Tests/Exams

 - Labs

 - Final Projects and Portfolios

-- Initial Discussion Post (totaling 75-150 words)

-- Replies to Discussion Posts (responses to fellow students' posts)
+- Discussion Posts and Replies

 Appeals to be reinstated are not permitted unless a system error occurred.
 Individual instructor course policies or exceptions do not supersede the University policy.

 Satisfactory Academic Progress